byllc/mms_irc_bot/README.md

   I will gemify if anyone else thinks they would find this useful but I didn't think there was enough here to warrant it

+  This was really just a one off script that I started cleaning up, I need to add some tests